-St. Louis encephalitis is a viral disease spread by infected mosquitoes.
+St. Louis encephalitis is a mosquito-borne infection.
 This disease can affect the central nervous system, causing severe complications and even death.

-A virus with the same name causes St. Louis encephalitis.
+St. Louis encephalitis is caused by a virus.
 Mosquitoes are infected with this virus when they feed on birds.
 Infected mosquitoes can transmit the virus to humans and animals.
 St. Louis encephalitis is not spread from person to person.

-Risk factors that increase your chance of getting St. Louis encephalitis include:
+Factors that may increase your chances of St. Louis encephalitis:

 St. Louis encephalitis can result in a wide range of symptoms or produce no symptoms at all.
 The disease can be mild, severe, or even fatal.

 Symptoms usually appear 5-15 days after the bite of an infected mosquito and may include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Blood tests will also be done to identify the virus.

 There is no specific treatment for St. Louis encephalitis.
 Treatment will focus on managing your symptoms and complications, such as through supporting breathing and providing fluids.